Android-Emulation-Testing/Android-Emulation-Testing.github.io/index.md

 #### Failure Scene Capture

 To effectively capture failure scenes, we propose a considerate method that combines content-aware memory image pruning with failsafe data collection.
-We have provided the source code of the failure scene capture mechanisms in the [`capture` folder](https://github.com/Android-Emulation-Testing/code-and-data/tree/main/capture).
+We have provided the source code of the failure scene capture mechanisms in the [`Failure Scene Capture` folder](https://github.com/Android-Emulation-Testing/Code-and-Data-Release/tree/main/Failure%20Scene%20Capture).

 #### Enhancements